ronniross/latent-memory/README.md

 - **[Symbiotic Core Library](https://github.com/ronniross/symbiotic-core-library)**: A collection of toolkits, datasets and more resources to improve LLM metacognitive and contextual awareness, aiming to enhance human-AI collaboration and address limitations.

-- **[Core AGI Protocol](https://github.com/ronniross/core-agi-protocol)**: A framework to study how AGI or ASI might emerge from decentralized systems and to help guide its development.
+- **[ASI Core Protocol](https://github.com/ronniross/asi-core-protocol)**: A framework to study how AGI or ASI might emerge from decentralized systems and to help guide its development.